What it is, how it’s measured, why it matters, and how to improve it—everything you need to know about construction quality.

 Quality is what separates the good from the bad.
 Both in our lives and in our work, quality is the defining factor in how we evaluate and are evaluated by others.
 In short, it determines how we feel about our efforts at the end of each day.

-The first step to improving the quality of your construction projects is to identify the factors affecting quality management, and how to address them.
-Among the most common of these factors are the use of damaged and low-quality materials, supplier and vendor failures, subcontractor mishandling, failure to document changes and practices, last-minute changes, scope creep, miscommunication between teams, complexity of designs, lack of a project management system, and ignored audits and testing.
+The first step to improving the quality of your construction projects is to identify the factors affecting quality management and how to address them.
+Among the most common of these factors are the use of damaged and low-quality materials, supplier and vendor failures, subcontractor mishandling, failure to document changes and practices, last-minute changes, scope creep, miscommunication between teams, the complexity of designs, lack of a project management system, and ignored audits and testing.

-On the other hand, quality control, or QC, is more product than process oriented, concerned with the final outcome of a project.
-QC examines whether a job has been completed correctly, and seeks to determine whether a project was finished in compliance with the stated requirements.
-The QC process measures the quality characteristics of a completed job and compares them to the agreed upon project standards, then analyzes any differences between obtained and desired results to determine if corrections are needed.
+On the other hand, Quality Control, or QC, is more product than process-oriented, concerned with the outcome of a project.
+QC examines whether a job has been completed correctly and seeks to determine whether a project was finished in compliance with the stated requirements.
+The QC process measures the quality characteristics of a completed job and compares them to the agreed-upon project standards, then analyzes any differences between obtained and desired results to determine if corrections are needed.